arnoudkooi/ServiceNow-Utils/PRIVACY.md

 If you choose to use my SN Utils, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-## Disclore for permmissions
+## Disclore for requested permmissions
+Manifest Permmissions:
-Cookies: Needed and only used for stwitching Nodes
+- Cookies: Needed and only used for stwitching Nodes
-Storage: Used to store setting and cache data like table list to reduce rest calls
+- Storage: Used to store setting and cache data like table list to reduce rest calls
-activeTab: Interact with ServiceNow vrowser window
+- activeTab: Interact with ServiceNow vrowser window
-Tabs: Only requested for FireFox, to be able to live preview and realtime CSS from sn-scriptsync
+- Tabs: Only requested for FireFox, to be able to live preview and realtime CSS from sn-scriptsync

 Content Security Policy:
-https://*.service-now.com: Access instance via REST API ws://127.0.0.1:1978/	Interact between Helper Tab and VS Code sn-scriptsync
+- https://*.service-now.com: Access instance via REST API
+- ws://127.0.0.1:1978/	Interact between Helper Tab and VS Code sn-scriptsync

 ## Security